1EdTech/casa-protocol/README.md

 * Rocchio, Rosemary (University of California, Los Angeles)
 * Sakabu, Edward (University of California, Los Angeles)
 * Vickers, Stephen (IMS Global Learning Consortium, Inc.)

+## Copyright Notice

+&copy; 2014-2015 IMS Global Learning Consortium, Inc. All rights reserved.
+IMS Learning Tools Interoperability&reg; (LTI)&reg; is a trademark of the IMS Global Learning Consortium, Inc. in the United States and/or other countries.